jnozzi/cocoadev.com/markdown/ProperWayToUseNSToolbarInDocumentApps.md

 *No, because then **all** windows would use the same toolbar...*

-only windows which are controlled by a General/MyWindowController
+only windows which are controlled by a MyWindowController

-*Oops, I thought you meant a category on General/NSWindowController.
+*Oops, I thought you meant a category on NSWindowController.
 My bad.*